 Pregnant women experience an increased need to urinate throughout their pregnancy.
 Make sure to use the restroom before your session.
-If you need to go during your massage just let the therapist know.
+Just let the therapist know if you need to go during your massage.

-Any high-risk factors or medical problems should be discussed with the massage therapist before the session to ensure that a massage is indicated.
+Before the session, any high-risk factors or medical problems should be discussed with the massage therapist to ensure that a massage is indicated.
 Including gestational diabetes and pregnancy-induced hypertension

 Sensitive to scents: